 • OLTPS should use the power of its office to compel City agencies to immediately eliminate the use of tropical hardwoods.
-We have shown that for each use of tropical hardwoods by a city agency, an alternative exists that can be employed immediately and in the next renovation phase.
+This can be done.
+Examination of proposals, RFPs and designs by Rainforest Relief and engineers familiar with alternative materials suggests that for each use of tropical hardwoods by a city agency, an alternative exists that can be employed either immediately or in the next renovation phase (that is, within the next three-to-five years).